wilsonliaows/docs/features/trigger-conditions.md

 ---

 ## less than
-The **Less than** trigger condition is the opposite of the **Greater than** condition, and will only pick up events if the value in your specified field is less than a value you set.
-As with the **Greater than** condition, this condition only works with numerical values such as dates, prices, or timestamps.
-So if, for example, you wanted only to pick up new Shopify products that cost less than $50, you would set your recipe to trigger if **Price** is less than “50.”
+This conditions checks if the trigger data is less than the value.

 ![Example is less than recipe](/assets/images/features/trigger-conditions/example-is-less-than-recipe.png) *The trigger condition tells the recipe to only process new Shopify product variants if the variant price is less than 50*

-If you set the **Value** field to a number, and the specified field in the application you are using contains a null value, the recipe will throw an error.
-To circumvent this, you can add an **Is present** condition alongside the **Less than** condition.
+If **value** is set to a number, and the **trigger data** field has a null value, the recipe will raise a trigger error, as computationally, a number cannot be compared with a null value.
+To resolve this issue, add an **is present** condition along with the **less than** condition.

 ### Valid types
 This condition is valid for string, date, timestamp, integer, number and boolean data types.